Domian was a landmark German radio and TV show, hosted by Jürgen Domian (born on 21. December 1957) on German public radio station EinsLive.

 - Rule of Cool: The intro, showing Domian driving a cab.
 There is absolutely no relation to the show itself.

 - Sharp-Dressed Man: His choice of shirts.
-Lampshaded once by Domian, he pointed out he puts great effort in choosing nice shirts for the show, deconstructed as he never wears them in his private life.
+Lampshaded once by Domian, he pointed out he puts great effort in choosing nice shirts for the show.

 - Sliding Scale of Idealism vs. Cynicism: Highly idealistic.
 Domian constantly emphathizes that there "always is a way".